saitonakamura/react-ts-i18n/README.md

 export type Resource = EnResource

 export const resources: ResourceRecord<Languages, Resource> = {
+  // Harnessing the power of dynamic imports
   en: () => import('./en').then(r => r.enResources),
+  // In fact it's not neccessary for all keys to be dynamically imported, you can mix then in any way
   ru: () => import('./ru').then(r => r.ruResources),
 }